klmnden/azure-docs.tr-tr/articles/cognitive-services/Content-Moderator/term-lists-quickstart-dotnet.md

         Thread.Sleep(throttleRate);
     }

-### <a name="delete-all-terms-in-a-term-list"></a>Bir terimi listesindeki tüm koşulları Sil
+### <a name="delete-all-terms-in-a-term-list"></a>Terim listesindeki tüm terimleri silme

-Aşağıdaki yöntem tanımını ad alanına TermLists, Program sınıfı ekleyin.
+namespace TermLists, class Program için aşağıdaki yöntem tanımını ekleyin.

     /// <summary>
     /// Delete all terms from the indicated term list.